EasyOC/EasyOC.Modules/src/EasyOC.Users/Readme.md

 ```
 2. Enable the `EasyOC.Users` feature

-3. Update your login script
+3. Update your login script to look like this

-Sample:
 ```js
 log("Warning", "Login-ExternalLoginProvider "+ context.loginProvider +  JSON.stringify(context));